MennaMabrouk/Roller-Smart-Cart/README.md

 # 🎯 Roller Smart Cart - Backend (.NET Core API)

-This is the backend API for the **Roller Smart Cart** system — a modern, intelligent shopping solution integrating object detection, real-time communication and seamless checkout.
+This is the backend API for the **Roller Smart Cart** system — a modern, intelligent shopping solution integrating object detection, real-time communication, and seamless checkout.

+> 🧑‍🎓 This project was developed as part of my **graduation project**.
+>
 ## 🚀 Technologies Used

 - **ASP.NET Core Web API (.NET 7)**